 What is Gorilla Trekking vs Habituation?

-Gorilla Trekking gives you 1 hour with a habituated gorilla group at a minimum 7-meter distance.
-These treks can last 2–6 hours depending on where the gorillas are.
+Gorilla Trekking gives you 1 hour with a habituated gorilla group at a minimum distance of 7 meters.
+These treks can last 2–6 hours, depending on where the gorillas are.
 It’s available in Bwindi and Mgahinga (Uganda), Volcanoes (Rwanda), and Virunga (DR Congo).

 Gorilla Habituation allows 4 hours with a semi-habituated group as they get used to human presence.
 You’ll join researchers and guides, observing gorillas at 3–5 meters—closer and more raw than a standard trek.
 Only Uganda offers this unique experience (in Rushaga, Bwindi).
 This is a premium option for those looking to compare gorilla experiences in depth.